 13. Social media

 What is the minimum configuration needed for the app to run appropriately?
 Does your app hamper other apps?

 Does your app have any vulnerabilities in the form of malvertising or any other cyberthreats?
 Is it secured against them?

 Don’t neglect mobile testing.
 Simulating interruptions and other common conditions that may occur in future and which your users may face is vital.
 This will allow you to foresee possible scenarios and prevent the worst ones.
-We offer our QA testing services to test any mobile apps, desktop apps or web apps, as well as our mobile development and mobile design services to help you have a mobile-friendly website.
+We offer our assurance testing services to test any mobile apps, desktop apps or web apps, as well as our mobile development and web design services to help you have a mobile-friendly website.
 Just contact us.
 And remember: mobility matters, if you want to compete in the modern world.